Burnout for Clinicians: When the Therapist Needs Therapy

 “I Think I Thought I Was Immune”

-She came to me because she was having difficulty connecting with her clients.
+Grace came to me because she was having trouble connecting with her clients.
 Not technically.
 She was technically excellent.
-She knew when to reflect and when to challenge, when to sit with silence and when to offer interpretation.
-She could track the threads of a session with precision.
+She knew when to reflect and when to challenge, when to sit with silence and when to offer an interpretation.
+She could track the threads of a fifty-minute hour with a precision most of her peers envied.
 She could hold the frame.
-She was, by every external measure, a good therapist.
+By every external measure, she was a good therapist.

-But she had noticed, over the past year, that something was missing.
-She would sit across from a client who was in genuine pain.
-A woman describing the end of her marriage, a man talking about his childhood.
-And she would feel, underneath her clinical presence, a kind of flatness.
+But something had gone missing over the past year, and she’d started to notice it.
+She’d sit across from a client in genuine pain, a woman describing the collapse of her marriage, a man circling the edges of his childhood, and underneath her clinical presence she’d feel a kind of flatness.
 A going-through-the-motions quality.
 She was doing the right things.
-She was not feeling the right things.
+She wasn’t feeling the right things.

 “I can be connected,” she told me in our first session.
-“I can perform connection.
-I’m not sure I know how to be connected in a way that requires me to be seen in return.”
+“I can perform connection all day long.
+What I’m not sure I remember how to do is be connected in a way that asks me to be seen back.”

-She had not, until she came to see me, considered that the fatigue might be related to the work.
+Here’s the part that undid her.
+Grace hadn’t once considered that the fatigue might be about the work.
 She was a therapist.
 She knew about compassion fatigue.
-She had taught her graduate students about vicarious trauma.
-She had not applied any of this knowledge to herself.
+She’d lectured her graduate students on vicarious trauma.
+She had simply never turned any of it on herself.

-She was not immune.
+She wasn’t immune.
 She was burned out.
-And she was, in the particular way of clinicians who burn out, the last person to know.
+And in the particular way of clinicians who burn out, she was the last person in her own life to know.

 The Particular Paradox of Clinician Burnout

-A state of chronic stress in mental health and medical professionals that leads to emotional exhaustion, depersonalization (a sense of detachment from clients), and a reduced sense of personal accomplishment.
-Clinician burnout is compounded by the specific paradox of the helping professions: you are trained to recognize burnout in others while being structurally prevented from recognizing it in yourself.
-Kitchen table translation: You’ve read the Maslach.
-You’ve done the trainings.
-You tell your clients about nervous system regulation.
-And you’ve been running on fumes for a year and a half.
-This is not a knowledge problem.
-It’s a structural one.
+A state of chronic occupational stress in mental health and medical professionals that produces emotional exhaustion, depersonalization (a felt detachment from the people you serve), and a shrinking sense of personal accomplishment.
+It’s compounded by a paradox specific to the helping professions: you’re trained to recognize burnout in others while being structurally set up not to recognize it in yourself.

-You are trained to recognize the signs.
+You’re trained to recognize the signs.
 You know the research.
-You have probably, at some point, talked to a client about self-care, about the importance of seeking support, about the warning signs of burnout.
-You have the clinical language.
+You’ve almost certainly, at some point, sat with a client and talked about pacing, about the importance of support, about the early warning signs of running dry.
+You have the language.
 You have the framework.
-And yet, when it happens to you, you are often the last to see it.
+And yet, when it lands on you, you’re usually the last to see it.

-This is not a failure of intelligence or training.
-It is a structural feature of the helping professions.
-We are trained to be the helper, not the helped.
-We are trained to hold the frame, not to need one.
-We are trained to be the container, not to be contained.
-And so when we need help.
-When we are the ones who are struggling.
-We often cannot access the same compassion and clarity we would bring to a client in the same situation.
+This isn’t a failure of intelligence or training.
+It’s a structural feature of the helping professions.
+We’re trained to be the helper, not the helped.
+We’re trained to hold the frame, not to need one.
+We’re trained to be the container, not to be contained.
+So when we’re the ones struggling, when we’re the ones who need to be held, we often can’t reach the same clarity and compassion we’d bring to a client in the exact same seat.

 The Depersonalization Nobody Talks About

-The symptom that brought Phoebe to therapy.
-The flatness, the going-through-the-motions quality, the ability to perform connection without feeling it.
-Has a clinical name: depersonalization.
+The symptom that finally brought Grace in, the flatness, the going-through-the-motions quality, the ability to perform connection without feeling a flicker of it, has a clinical name.
+Depersonalization.

 We became therapists, social workers, nurses, counselors because we wanted to help.
-Because we had a capacity for empathy and a desire to use it.
-Because we believed that human connection was healing.
-Depersonalization is the erosion of that belief.
-Not as a philosophical position, but as a felt sense.
-You still believe, intellectually, that connection is healing.
-You cannot feel it anymore.
+Because we had a capacity for empathy and a hunger to use it.
+Because somewhere along the way we came to believe that human connection was itself the medicine.
+Depersonalization is the slow erosion of that belief, not as a philosophy you argue yourself out of, but as a felt sense that goes quiet.
+You still know, intellectually, that connection heals.
+You just can’t feel it in the room anymore.

 The Chronic Fatigue That Isn’t Physical

-The fatigue that Phoebe was experiencing.
-The fatigue that did not respond to sleep or rest or vacation, the fatigue that her internist could not explain.
-Is one of the most common presentations of clinician burnout that I see.
+The fatigue Grace was carrying, the fatigue that didn’t answer to sleep or rest or the August weeks off, the fatigue her internist ran a full panel on and couldn’t explain, is one of the most common presentations of clinician burnout I see.

-It is not physical fatigue, though it manifests in the body.
-It is the fatigue of chronic emotional labor: the sustained effort of being present with others’ pain, of holding the frame, of managing your own emotional responses in service of the therapeutic relationship.
-This kind of labor is invisible.
-It does not show up on a timesheet, it is not counted in billable hours, it is not acknowledged in most clinical settings as the genuine work that it is.
+It isn’t physical fatigue, though it lives in the body.
+It’s the fatigue of chronic emotional labor.
+The sustained effort of staying present with other people’s pain, of holding the frame, of managing your own reactions in service of someone else’s healing.
+This labor is invisible.
+It doesn’t show up on a timesheet.
+It isn’t counted in billable hours.
+Most clinical settings don’t name it as the genuine work it is.

 RESEARCH EVIDENCE